Indiana attorney general testifies he didn’t grope women

 “I don’t believe I was intoxicated to the point I couldn’t control myself,” Hill said.

-Hill will continue testifying Thursday afternoon.
 His lawyers have questioned whether his actions were misinterpreted during the party marking the end of the 2018 legislative session, where alcohol was flowing along with loud music and conversation.
+They also argue that he didn’t do anything improper as a lawyer and shouldn’t face law license sanctions because a special prosecutor declined to file criminal charges against him.

-Hill, whose term runs through 2020, has resisted calls from Republican Gov. Eric Holcomb and other state government leaders to resign.
-Hill’s attorneys argue that he didn’t do anything improper as a lawyer and shouldn’t face law license sanctions because he was cleared by a special prosecutor.
+Indiana Supreme Court Disciplinary Commission attorneys maintain the women didn’t misperceive Hill’s actions and that he should be held to high ethical standards as the state’s chief legal officer.

-Former state Supreme Court Justice Myra Selby is presiding at the hearing that began on Monday.
+Hill denied a claim by a woman that he propositioned him for sex when she worked under him when he was the Elkhart County prosecutor before taking office as attorney general in early 2017.
+The Elkhart County employee testified Wednesday that Hill leaned over her desk at the end of a conversation in December 2016, telling her they should have sex “because it would be hot.”